2022 North Carolina House of Representatives election: District 110

-Incumbent Republican Kelly Hastings has represented the 110th District since 2011.
+Incumbent Republican Kelly Hastings had represented the 110th District since 2011.

 District 111

-Incumbent Republican Speaker of the House Tim Moore has represented the 111th District since 2003.
+Incumbent Republican Speaker of the House Tim Moore had represented the 111th District since 2003.

 District 112

-The new 112th district is based in eastern Mecklenburg County and has no incumbent.
-Former representative Tricia Cotham won the Democratic nomination, defeating Jay Holman, Yolanda Holmes, and former Representative Rodney Moore.
+The new 112th District is based in eastern Mecklenburg County and had no incumbent.
+Former representative Tricia Cotham won the Democratic nomination, defeating Jay Holman, Yolanda Holmes, and former representative Rodney Moore.
 Cotham won the general election.

 District 113

-The new 113th district includes the homes of incumbent Republicans Jake Johnson, who has represented the 113th District since 2019, and David Rogers, who has represented the 112th District since 2016.
-Both Rogers and Johnson are seeking re-election.
+The new 113th District includes the homes of incumbent Republicans Jake Johnson, who had represented the 113th District since 2019, and David Rogers, who had represented the 112th District since 2016.
+Both Rogers and Johnson were seeking re-election.

 District 114

-The new 114th district includes the home of incumbent Democrat John Ager, who has represented the 115th District since 2015.
-Ager isn't seeking re-election.
+The new 114th District includes the home of incumbent Democrat John Ager, who hds represented the 115th District since 2015.
+Ager did not seek re-election.

 District 115

-The new 115th district includes the home of incumbent Democrat Brian Turner, who has represented the 116th District since 2015.
-Turner isn't seeking re-election.
+The new 115th District includes the home of incumbent Democrat Brian Turner, who had represented the 116th District since 2015.
+Turner did not seek re-election.
 Pratik Bhakta won the Republican nomination, defeating Sherry M. Higgins.

 District 116

-The new 116th district includes the home of incumbent Democrat Caleb Rudow, who has represented the 114th District since 2022.
+The new 116th District includes the home of incumbent Democrat Caleb Rudow, who had represented the 114th District since 2022.

 District 117

-Incumbent Republican Tim Moffitt has represented the 117th District since 2020.
-Moffitt is retiring to run for North Carolina Senate.
+Incumbent Republican Tim Moffitt had represented the 117th District since 2020.
+Moffitt was retiring to run for North Carolina Senate.
 Jennifer Capps Balkcom won the Republican nomination, defeating Dennis Justice and Chelsea Walsh.

 District 118

-Incumbent Republican Mark Pless has represented the 118th District since 2021.
+Incumbent Republican Mark Pless had represented the 118th District since 2021.

 District 119

-Incumbent Republican Mike Clampitt has represented the 119th District since 2021.
+Incumbent Republican Mike Clampitt had represented the 119th District since 2021.

 District 120

-Incumbent Republican Karl Gillespie has represented the 120th District since 2021.
-He is running for re-election.
+Incumbent Republican Karl Gillespie had represented the 120th District since 2021.
+He was running for re-election.